EricLu1218/Physical_Design_Automation/README.md

 ## Homework4: Placement Legalization
 Implement an existing algorithm, called “Abacus”, to legalize a given global placement result with minimal displacement.

+## Homework5: Global Routing
+Implement an existing algorithm to solve the global routing problem with a set of 2-pin nets while minimizing the total wirelength.